kai-ll/leokai-md/md/en/v1_faq.md

 A. You can check the results on the home screen or in the Results tab.

 **Q. What happens if there are multiple first-place winners?**
-A. The prize will be divided equally. (e.g., If the prize is ₱40,000 and there are 2 winners, each will receive ₱20,000.)
+A. The reward will be divided equally. (e.g., If the reward is ₱40,000 and there are 2 winners, each will receive ₱20,000.)

 ## 3. Prize & Taxes
-**Q. How do I receive my prize?**
+**Q. How do I receive my reward?**
-A. Prizes are given in cash, and winners will receive an e-mail with instructions on how to claim them.
+A. Rewards are provided digitally (e.g., GCash/PayPal).
+Winners will receive an e-mail with instructions on how to claim them.
+No purchase is ever required to claim rewards.

-**Q. When will the prize be paid?**
+**Q. When will the reward be paid?**
-A. Within 10 days after the official announcement of results.
+A. Within 10 days after the official results are announced.

 **Q. Who is responsible for taxes?**
-A. Winners are responsible for paying any applicable taxes.
-StepPot pays the full prize amount without deductions.
+A. Depending on your country, local tax regulations may apply.

 ## 4. Troubleshooting
 **Q. My steps are not being recorded.
 What should I do?**
-A. Please check the settings and make sure you have granted permission to connect with your health app.
+A. Make sure you have granted Motion & Fitness / Health app permissions.
+StepPot does not store or share your health data.